Delegated Information Provision: Proofs

 We next claim $[x^{\ast}, y^{\ast}] \subseteq [x, y]$.
 By \Cref{lemma:p_order}, it holds $[x^{\ast}, y^{\ast}] \subseteq [x, y]$ or $[x, y] \subseteq [x^{\ast}, y^{\ast}]$.
 In the first case, we are done, so let $[x, y] \leq [x^{\ast}, y^{\ast}]$.
 We show that $F$ is an MPC of $F^{\ast}$; by maximality, it follows $F = F^{\ast}$ and, hence, $[x, y] = [x^{\ast}, y^{\ast}]$.
 To show $F$ is an MPC of $F^{\ast}$, we show $I_{F}\leq I_{F^{\ast}}$ on $[0, 1]$.
 Clearly, $I_{F} \leq I_{H} = I_{F^{\ast}}$ on $[0, x^{\ast}]$.
 Next, we know $I_{F}$ coincides with $I_{\delta_{\mu}}$ on $[y, 1]$, whereas $I_{F^{\ast}}$ coincides with $I_{\delta_{\mu}}$ on $[y^{\ast}, 1]$.
 Since $y \leq y^{\ast}$, we infer $I_{F} = I_{F^{\ast}}$ on $[y^{\ast}, 1]$.
 In summary, $I_{F}\leq I_{F^{\ast}}$ on $[0, x^{\ast}]\cup [y^{\ast}, 1]$.
 Finally, since $F^{\ast}$ assigns no mass to $(x^{\ast}, y^{\ast})$, the integrated CDF $I_{F^{\ast}}$ is affine on $[x^{\ast}, y^{\ast}]$.
 Since $I_{F}$ is convex and lies below $I_{F^{\ast}}$ at the endpoints of this interval (as already argued), it follows $I_{F}\leq I_{F^{\ast}}$ also on $[x^{\ast}, y^{\ast}]$.
 Thus, $I_{F}\leq I_{F^{\ast}}$ on $[0, 1]$.

 We next show that $F$ is double censorship.
 The idea is to construct an MPS $\tilde{F}$ of $F$ that is double censorship and IC.
 Since $F$ is MIC, it will follow $\tilde{F} = F$.

 Our candidate double censorship will use $(x, y)$ as atoms.
 We thus show next that $(x, y)$ can arise as atoms for some choice of thresholds $(s, t)$.
 First, since $y^{\ast} = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [x^{\ast}, 1]]$ and $y^{\ast} \leq y \leq 1$, there exists $t \in [x^{\ast}, y]$ such that $y = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [t, 1]]$.
 Note, $t \in [x, y]$ since $x\leq x^{\ast}$.
 Second, we argue there exists $s \in [0, x^{\ast}]$ such that $x = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [s, t]]$.
 By construction, it holds $y = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [t, 1]]$, which rearranges to $I_{F}(y) = I_{H}(t) + H(t)(y - t)$.
 The affine map $m\mapsto I_{H}(t) + H(t)(m - t)$ lies above $I_{F}$ at $m = t$ (since $I_{F}(t) \leq I_{H}(t)$) and coincides with $I_{F}$ at $m = y$ (by construction of $t$).
 Since also $I_{F}$ is affine on $[x, y]$ (since $F$ assigns no mass to $(x, y)$), and since two affine maps on $\mathbb{R}$ either coincide or intersect at most once, we conclude $I_{F}(x) \leq I_{H}(t) + H(t)(x - t)$.
 Let $\xi = I_{H}(t) + H(t)(x - t)$.
 In particular, $\xi \geq I_{F}(x) \geq 0$.
 We also have $\xi \leq I_{H}(x)$ since the affine map $\tilde{t}\mapsto I_{H}(t) + H(t)(\tilde{t} - t)$ is tangent to the convex map $I_{H}$ at $t$.
-Finally, find $s \in [0, x]$ such that $I_{H}(s) + H(s)(x - t) = \xi$; this is possible since $\xi \in [0, I_{H}(x)]$.
-Thus, $I_{H}(s) + H(s)(x - t) = I_{H}(t) + H(t)(x - t)$, which rearranges to $x = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [s, t]]$.
+Finally, find $s \in [0, x]$ such that $I_{H}(s) + H(s)(x - s) = \xi$; this is possible since $\xi \in [0, I_{H}(x)]$.
+Thus, $I_{H}(s) + H(s)(x - s) = I_{H}(t) + H(t)(x - t)$, which rearranges to $x = \mathbb{E}_{H}[\bm{\omega}\mid \bm{\omega} \in [s, t]]$.

-Now let $\Phi$ be double upper censorship with thresholds $(s, t)$ and atoms $(x, y)$.
-Notice that $\Phi$ is IC; indeed, $\Phi$ assigns no mass to the set $(x, y)\cup (y, 1]$ (by definition of upper censorship), and it holds $(x, y)\in P$ (as argued at the very beginning of the proof); now invoke \Cref{lemma:s_shaped_IC}.
+Now let $\Phi$ be double censorship with thresholds $(s, t)$ and atoms $(x, y)$.
+Notice that $\Phi$ is IC; indeed, $\Phi$ assigns no mass to the set $(x, y)\cup (y, 1]$ (by definition of double censorship), and it holds $(x, y)\in P$ (as argued at the very beginning of the proof); now invoke \Cref{lemma:s_shaped_IC}.